jarrenseson/jarrenseson.github.io/essays/typeScriptReflection.md

 ## TypeScript for Software Engineering?

 As a whole, I think that TypeScript is a good language for web development, as it adds many useful features, that attempt to compensate for JavaScript's shortcomings.
-For example, static styping and type annotations, allowing for greater scalability.
+For example, static typing and type annotations, allowing for greater scalability.
 Also, because of its active community, there is much documentation and third party tools.
 However, I think that web application development is the only application for it.
 For other types of applications there are more more suitable languages for the tasks at hand.